 With secondary treatment virtually in place throughout the Interstate Environmental District since 1994, control of the Region's combined sewer overflows, stormwater runoff, and municipal separate storm sewer systems is necessary in order to achieve further significant water quality improvements.
 Communities throughout the District have ongoing CSO control programs and projects that include sewer separation, swirl concentrators, booming and skimming, in-line storage and off-line storage.
-The National Estuary Programs in the District have identified major problems affecting water quality which are exacerbated by anthropogenic impacts, namely, global warming, nutrient enrichment, historic sediment contamination, pathogens, habitat loss and floatables.
-These issues must be addressed in order to maintain and improve commercial and recreational maritime activities, living marine resources, land use, and habitat protection and remediation.

 The Commission obtained the information on water pollution control projects presented in this section from officials in the representative State and local governmental agencies, sewerage authorities, consulting engineering firms, and national depositories of water quality data and industrial/municipal effluent data.
 The format used in this Report is designed to provide background, as well as the current status of construction, engineering studies and experiments, pilot projects, and related environmental conditions within the associated drainage basins.
-The information in this section is that which was available and accurate through November 2008.
+The information in this section is that which was available and accurate through November 2009.